Peak House Pantry & White Elephant Sale

 Saturday, November 22

 The annual Peak House Pantry & White Elephant Sale, a town tradition for almost 45 years, is taking place Saturday, November 22.
 Stop by early to pick up home-baked pies, quick breads and cookies as well as a wedge of sharp Vermont cheese, and browse the white elephant tables for treasures and novelties.

-Do you have a recipe for Aunt Minnie’s to-die-for pecan pie, Grandma’s Snickerdoodles, Mom’s nut bread or a new Bon Appetit recipe you’re eager to try?
-If so, why not take this opportunity to bake for a good cause.
+If you have a recipe for Aunt Minnie’s to-die-for pecan pie, Grandma’s Snickerdoodles, Mom’s nut bread or a new Bon Appetit recipe that you’re eager to try, then why not take this opportunity to bake for a good cause?

-If you have items you’d like to donate for the White Elephant Sale, they can be dropped off at the Society on Saturdays between 10 am and noon.
-Food items can be dropped off at the Peak House on Friday, November 21, 2014, between 3 pm and 5 pm, as can last-minute white elephant items.
+Any food items as well as last-minute treasures you’d like to donate for the White Elephant Sale can be dropped off at the Peak House on Friday, November 21, 2014, between 2 pm and 4 pm.

 All proceeds support the ongoing maintenance of the Peak House.